thomasebsmith/youtube-player/README.md

 ##### v0.4
  - Ability to auto-generate playlists based on browsing
- - Ability to save and restore playlists
+ - Ability to save and restore playlists (partially implemented in v0.2)
  - Ability to add start/stop times for individual videos